PowerShell/Community-Blog/Posts/2021/10/crescendo-configuration.md

 Since there are three parameters sets, I need to define an output handler for each set.
 You could have a separate function for each set.
 In my case that was not necessary.
-The `vssadmin resize shadowstorage` command have any output unless there is an error.
-Since the command makes changes, I thought I should call `Get-VssShadowStorage` to show the new values.
+The `vssadmin Resize ShadowStorage` command does not have any output unless there is an error.
+Also, since the command makes changes, I thought I should call `Get-VssShadowStorage` to show the new settings.

 ```powershell
 function ParseResizeShadowStorage {